 The kids and I took a trip to the farm yesterday, and it did not disappoint.
 I admit, I didn’t know about 4D Farm until a few months ago.
 A short trip South on 565 or 231 will land you there in no time.
 This beautiful family farm is situated on roughly 96 acres of […]

 Gilwood Park is “a park dedicated to the ones that lost their life in the April 27th, 2011 tornadoes from Madison and Limestone Counties in Alabama.”
-It began as a memorial to Shannon Gail Rudd Sampson, the daughter of Cindy and Ken Mitchell but grew into a park to honor all those lost.
-It’s nestled […]
+It began as a memorial to Shannon Gail Rudd Sampson, the daughter of Cindy and Ken Mitchell but grew into a private park to honor all those lost.
+It’s […]

 Jennifer Breuer / Outdoor Play, Parks, Reviews / activities for babies in Huntsville, activities for children, al, hastings park, huntsville parks, huntsville parks and recreation, huntsville parks for little children, parks with benches, parks with shade in huntsville / 0 Comments